DenizenScript/Denizen-Beginners-Guide/source/guides/expanding/ddiscordbot.md

 Be imaginative!
 Discord is yet another platform, full of unique concepts and possibilities, for you to be creative with.

+### Common Issues: When Something Went Wrong

+If something has gone wrong while testing your bot, here are some common issues you might run into and how to fix them.

+- First of all, if you're having any issues, make extra sure you enabled the `Server Members Intent` on the Discord bot page.
+A lot of things will break if that's turned off.
+- Make sure your bot has permissions to do what you're trying to make it do!
+The bot needs to be able to view the channel you're using, read messages in that channel, and be able to send messages there.
+If you're using slash commands, the "Use Application Commands" permission needs to be enabled.
+- As with all Denizen issues, monitor your console - the debug output contains a lot of helpful information to diagnose precisely what went wrong.
+- If you're stuck or lost, ask for help on Discord.
+See also the general Denizen [solving problems you encounter page](/guides/first-steps/problem-solving)

 ### Related Technical Docs

 If you want to read some more about dDiscordBot, here are a few technical guides you might consider...